wp-plugins/calculated-fields-form/README.txt

 * Includes operations for date times management
 * Includes a script for saving the submitted data in an external database
 * Includes an add-on to integrate the forms with the WooCommerce products (Beta Version).
+* Includes an add-on to integrate the forms with the SalesForce service(Beta Version).

 You can either "**clone**" those calculated forms to complete your own form or create a new calculated form from scratch for your application.